We believe everyone, everywhere deserves access to diverse, nutritious food that does not cost the earth.

 The workplace nutrition program is a partnership between Unilever and the Global Alliance for Improved Nutrition (GAIN).
 Together, we are working through commodity supply chains to improve the diets and hygiene practices of workers, smallholder farmers and their families.

 The workplace nutrition program began with a pilot covering 2,700 smallholder farmers, workers and their families in Tamil Nadu, India in 2015.
-Last year, it has reached 46,000 workers and smallholder farmers and their families.
-Over 2021–23, the programme is being rolled out in tea communities in Assam benefiting a further 100,000 workers and their families from 110 tea estates – 0.9 million people in total.
+Until 2019, we have covered 46,000 tea workers, SHFs and farm workers and their families to improve their health and hygiene practices through handwashing.
+Over 2021–23, the programme will be rolled out in tea communities in Assam benefiting a further 168,000 workers and their families from 110 tea estates – 0.9 million people in total.
 The next step is to bring more suppliers on board to significantly extend its reach.